buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 The next part of the class tackles the teachings.
 As this section is the primary focus of this course, it is the longest.

-#### The Miracle of Mindfulness by Thich Nhat Hanh ([epub](https://drive.google.com/file/d/1mMSvz64NDhG2xBFLSzSGR-mbZlLpGrhE/view?usp=drivesdk)) ([pdf](https://drive.google.com/file/d/1etQnhIZt2a0_tkFEFC8IaTkfsuYFND_Y/view?usp=drivesdk))
+{% include inline_content.html category="monographs" slug="miracle-of-mindfulness_tnh" %}

-The emotional heart of this course, and one of my favorite books period.
+- The emotional heart of this course, and one of my favorite books period.
 Before we dive into the nuts and bolts of “Buddhist Philosophy” proper, we first explore the emotional experience of the Buddhist path, catching a glimpse of its beauty through the eyes and words of one of the world's most celebrated Buddhist teachers.

 #### Alternative Presentations of the Dhamma

-- Are we morally obligated to meditate? ([on Vox](https://www.vox.com/future-perfect/2020/1/10/21013234/meditation-brain-neuroscience-moral-obligation)) ([pdf](https://drive.google.com/file/d/1_0CwIktwO3bg2kUn7QRfsRSegmAhNiGw/view?usp=drivesdk))
+{% include inline_content.html category="articles" slug="meditation-moral-obligation_vox" %}
 - An example of the many popular press articles reporting on the benefits of meditation

 - AN 8:53  Saṅkhitta Sutta  - In Brief. ([on SuttaCentral](https://suttacentral.net/an8.53/en/sujato)) ([pdf](https://drive.google.com/file/d/1PbvlA6nwLDVvqs-lV_2pxSN1TVVhRZM9/view?usp=drivesdk))
     - In this early discourse from the Buddhist Canon, the Buddha contextualizes his teachings by listing the character traits that the practice should produce if practiced correctly.